 We helped Iceland Foods Ltd with an 18 tonne reduction in plastic waste and a 42% reduction in packaging costs.
 Read more about how we helped them here.

 Cost effectiveness & impacts of reducing FMCG plastic packaging

 The UK Government estimates that 5 million tonnes of plastic is used in the UK every year, nearly half of which is packaging.

-With a focus on reducing the packaging plastic used and generated by businesses through mechanisms such as the Packaging Producer Responsibility system and the Plastics Tax (that’s soon to be introduced), it’s not only important that manufacturing businesses reduce their plastic use for the benefit of the environment, but for the benefit of their own profitability too.
+With a focus on reducing the packaging plastic used and generated by businesses through mechanisms such as the Packaging Producer Responsibility system and the Plastics Tax, which was introduced in April 2022, it’s not only important that manufacturing businesses reduce their plastic use for the benefit of the environment, but for the benefit of their own profitability too.

 We find time and again that pallet stability is a critical element to reducing your plastic packaging usage.
 Pallets are often overwrapped – with the assumption that more wrap used equates to a better wrapped pallet.
 But this isn’t the case.
 Our approach therefore ensures we optimise the products you use currently and test to prove that less plastic packaging can not only result in better pallet stability, but critically will save you money, reduce your plastic packaging usage and CO2 footprint, and cause you less movement in transport issues – such as damages goods that need repacking.

 Our industry leading expertise means you will be confident you’re using innovative products that are contributing to your plastic sustainability targets, whilst ensuring optimum packaging performance, while reducing the amount of plastic packaging that you use.

 Get in touch to find out how we can help your business reduce plastic packaging to improve efficiency and profits.